 The truth is, I never meant to move to Nashville.
 I never meant to move down to the south at all.

 I moved to Georgia after I finished a year long mission trip on the contingency that it would only be for six months.
-“I’ll give the south six months of my life,” I thought haughtily.
+“I’ll give this new place six months of my life,” I thought haughtily.
 “And then I’m moving back to Colorado.”

-But then, on my first day of work in the dreaded south, I met a man named Carl Wilson — and just a month or so later, we started dating.
+But then, on my first day of work, I met a man named Carl Wilson — and just a month or so later, we started dating.
 And… I know you know how this one ends… that guy Carl Wilson is now my husband.

 So this job that I only planned on keeping for six months or so led to me meeting my husband, which of course meant that I wasn’t in any hurry to high tail it out of there.
 I was attached, rooted, ready to stay for awhile.
 Falling in love does that to you.
 Right?